mekas/mb1313600022/README.md

 Feedback: Please complete REST endpoint info.

-Answer : I will fruityvice API, I've updated in README
+Answer : I will use fruityvice API, I've updated API link in README

 ### 1313618004 (Tantyo N T) Accepted
 I wish to create an app where users can read most of Lovecraft's recorded cosmic horror literatures.